In my previous blog post, I shared answers from an interview that I gave about time logging or time tracking.

 By being fully present throughout the day and cognizant of how they were spending their time, they were able to plug the time leaks that they’d discovered.
 Without having to completely change who they were or how to do things, they were able to cut back on the behaviors that cost them time.

 If you have never participated in time logging or time tracking or time journaling, I encourage you to do so.
-If you need more guidance on how to do this, check out chapter 21, “Know Where Your Time Goes, So That You Can Tell Your Time What to Do,” in either my book, The Inefficiency Assassin, or in my Module 21 webinar.
+If you need more guidance on how to do this, check out chapter 21, “Know Where Your Time Goes, So That You Can Tell Your Time What to Do,” in either my book, The Inefficiency Assassin, or in my Time Management Courses.
 Happy Tracking!